Homemade Italian Pasta Sauce Recipe (Vegan Marinara)

 This Recipe Was Passed Down Four Generations

-Below you’ll find photos of my Italian grandmother and great grandmother who each passed down this recipe to my mom, and then to me, and now to you!
+Below you’ll find photos of World of Vegan Gina’s Italian grandmother and great-grandmother who each passed down this recipe to their daughter, and then to her, and now to you!

 flower icon